isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Updates.md

 The adventure begins today!
 Head down to your nearest public library, except library@orchard, library@esplanade and library@chinatown, to find out the untold story behind The End Bug.

-The first leg of the journey starts at the Book Bugs Machine!
+The first leg of the journey starts at the Book Bugs card dispensing machine!

 #### Join the Community